Search This Blog

 How to Downgrade a SQL Server Database To A Previous Version?

-Upgrading a SQL Server database to a newer version is one of the core duties of any DBA, and this holds true for practically any database system.
+Upgrading a SQL Server database to a newer version is one of the core duties of any DBA.
+In fact, this holds true for practically any database system or any computer system, for that matter.

 But what if this wasn't an upgrade?
 What if you receive a database (MDFs, LDFs, etc.) or a database backup file/s for a specific version of SQL Server, but you need to use it on a lower version of SQL Server?
 Or, suppose the database upgrade succeeds, but the application breaks, and none of your database rollback options work, including restoring from the database backups taken just prior to the upgrade.
-You may still have previous backups, but they don't contain the most recent data.
+You may still have previous, older backups, but they don't contain the most recent data.
 In that case, finding a way to downgrade the database to the prior version might be your most preferred option.
-You can't simply attach the database (MDFs, LDFs, etc.) or restore that database backup there.
+But that is not as straight forward or simple, is it?

-Here, however, I want to discuss how to accomplish that using the SqlPackage.exe utility of the Data-tier applications (DAC) as I think it's more efficient and easier in comparison.
+Here, however, I want to discuss how to accomplish that using the SqlPackage.exe utility of the Data-tier applications (DAC) as I think it's more efficient and easier in comparison, among its other advantages over say SSIS, BCP etc.

 What is SqlPackage.exe?